ljw1004/csharpspec/csharp/attributes.md

 #### The CallerMemberName attribute

-The `System.Runtime.CompilerServices.``Caller``MemberName``Attribute` is allowed on optional parameters when there is a standard implicit conversion (§6.3.1) from `string` to  the parameter's type.
+The `System.Runtime.CompilerServices.CallerMemberNameAttribute` is allowed on optional parameters when there is a standard implicit conversion (§6.3.1) from `string` to the parameter's type.

-If a function invocation from a location within the body of a function member or within an attribute applied to the function member itself or its return type, parameters or type parameters in source code omits an optional parameter with the `Caller``MemberNameAttribute`, then a string literal representing the name of that member is used as an argument to the invocation instead of the default parameter value.
+If a function invocation from a location within the body of a function member or within an attribute applied to the function member itself or its return type, parameters or type parameters in source code omits an optional parameter with the `CallerMemberNameAttribute`, then a string literal representing the name of that member is used as an argument to the invocation instead of the default parameter value.

 For invocations that occur within generic methods, only the method name itself is used, without the type parameter list.